phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 The `2&>/dev/null` phrase silences all output of the command while the final `&` runs it in the background.
 I put this script on my path so I can simply run it in my open terminal window but then continue working.

-I have an ".equellarc" file with credentials in my user's home folder because I use my own CLI tool `[equella-cli](https://www.npmjs.com/package/equella-cli)` to perform many operations on our IR.
+I have an ".equellarc" file with credentials in my user's home folder because of the aforementioned `[equella-cli](https://www.npmjs.com/package/equella-cli)` tool.